developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 		</ASR>

 ### disableasrduringnavigation
 **Applies only to devices running Android with Google Mobile Services (GMS)**.
-Controls whether the Android Speech Recognition (ASR) engine remains enabled at all times or is temporarily disabled while EB switches or navigates pages. **ASR is enabled during navigation by default**.
+Controls whether the Android Speech Recognition (ASR) engine remains enabled at all times or is temporarily disabled while EB switches or navigates pages. **ASR is enabled during navigation by default; speech recognition continues when page changes**.
+Also see [&lt;disablettsduringnavigation&gt; tag](#disablettsduringnavigation).

 **Possible Values**: